genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/02_database-streaming-out/02_basics.md

 </databaseStream>
 ```

+### Process arguments

+Use **startProcess** to start the `GenesisToDb` process.
+This can take two optional arguments:

+**--clearText** can be passed if you want to use clear text user and passwords in the configuration file, instead of encrypted ones.

+**--force** if passed to the process, this  attempts to re-insert every trade found in our Genesis table to the RDBMS, ignoring previously inserted records.

 ### Table joins

 The process keeps track of the last record timestamp, so if you want to avoid reloading all records in Genesis to the RDBMS, it is very important to use a TIMESTAMP seedKey in order to make it work properly.